 How to get to Phoenix Park

 The new Gangneung KTX line opened in late 2017 and serves nearby Pyeongchang Station, about 90 minutes from Seoul Station for 19,700 won.
 Phoenix Park has a free shuttle bus from Pyeongchang Station (25 minutes), schedule here (according to this reader report, there’s also a shuttle at 7.55 in the morning).
-During the Olympics, shuttle buses will provide access for spectators with tickets.

 Should you want to travel by bus, the resort also runs a free shuttle from Jangpyeong bus terminal, which can be reached by highway bus from Dong Seoul (East Seoul) Terminal located next to Line 2’s Gangbyeon Station.
 The highway bus takes 2 hours, costs around 12,000 won, and runs roughly every 30 minutes, and then the shuttle takes another 20 minutes.
 The 2016/17 shuttle bus schedule from Jangpyeong bus terminal was 9:15, 11:15, 12:50, 14:50, 15:15, 19:50, and the boarding point is in front of this building opposite the bus station:

 If you take a taxi from Jangpyeong, I was quoted 17,000 won when I enquired.

 There are also direct shuttle buses from Seoul to Phoenix Park & back (2-3 hours depending on boarding point, 12,000 won each way); you can make online reservations here (in English).
 Reservations must be made by 5pm the previous day for morning buses to the resort, however the evening return buses can be booked on the day at the resort (ask at reception).

 Here’s the setup for the Pyeongchang 2018 moguls & aerials:

 And some cloudy scenery shots from the top (Welli Hilli Park is visible in the distance in the first pic):